pesos/members-list/README.md

 > ![Submitting PR](/images/createpr2.png)

-## VERY IMPORTANT: Please join our Slack Channel after doing the above.
+## VERY IMPORTANT: Please join our Slack and Discord Channel after doing the above.
-## Also download the Slack app and set the notification settings to “All new messages”.
+### Also download the Slack app and set the notification settings to “All new messages”.
 ## Do not forget to do this or else you will miss out on all our important updates!!!

 ---